 What if I need something more?

-If we decide to work together, I will provide referrals to other supportive providers like nutritionists/dieticians, naturopathic doctors, psychiatrists, etc., depending on your individual needs.
+If we decide to work together, I will refer you to other supportive providers like nutritionists/dieticians, naturopathic doctors, psychiatrists, etc., depending on your needs.

 If you would like to explore a consultation to see if we are a good fit or want to learn more about my practice, contact me at email@example.com or fill out the form on the contact page.
 I try to respond to all requests within 48-business hours.